Numerators in Parametric Representations of Feynman Diagrams: Introduction

 As a showcase for the power of this approach, I will deal with the three and four loops primitive contributions to the two point functions in the supersymmetric Wess--Zumino model, obtaining parametric expressions with the full symmetry of the completed graph and no spurious divergences.

-We limit ourselves here to the case of scalar propagators.
-In the case of vectorial propagators, due attention has to be taken to the tensorial structure and vertex type diagrams have their own difficulties, but we hope that in any case a reduction to a completed diagram is possible and allows for similar simplifications in the parametric representation.
-Marcel Golz has made parallel progress on the explicit parametric expression of diagrams in QED, using some of the same identities~\cite{Go17}.
-However his results seem incomplete since he does not include the terms proportional to external momenta but only correlations between internal momenta.
+We limit ourselves here to the case of corrections to propagators for scalar particles, for which the reduction to vacuum diagrams is straightforward.
+In the case of propagators for non-scalar particles, due attention has to be taken to the different possible tensor structures while vertex type diagrams have their own difficulties.
+In all cases, reduction to completed diagrams should be possible and allow for similar simplifications in the parametric representations, at least in the massless case.

-\section{Presentation of the main results.}
+\section{Presentation of the main results}

+The notations for graph polynomials will be the ones in the works of Brown and collabora\-tors~\cite{Br2009,BrYe09}.
+To each connected graph~$G$ a matrix $\tilde M_G$ is associated.
+The matrix $\tilde M_G$ is a block matrix with a diagonal block with the Schwinger parameters $x_i$ associated to the edges as diagonal values, two blocks made of the incidence matrix and minus its transpose and a zero block to complete it.
+Schematically, it can be written

+This matrix is singular since the sum over the rows indexed by the vertices of the incidence matrix is zero, but the determinant of any matrix $M_G$ obtained by removing the row and column corresponding to any vertex gives the first Symanzik polynomial of the graph~$U_G$, independently of the chosen vertex.
+It is further independent of any of the choices made in the presentation of the matrix, like the order of the edges and vertices or the orientation of the edges.
+This polynomial is of degree~$L$, with $L$ the dimension of the first homology group of the graph, the loop number in the language of physicists.